 - Color bowl and brush

-Now that you are ready with all the necessary items for bleaching, do a patch test before jumping straight in.
+Now that you are ready with all the necessary items for bleaching, it is imperative to do a patch test before jumping straight in.
+Many have ventured without it and paid the awful consequences.
 Here’s how to do it.

 Do A Patch Test

-Mix one part of the lightening powder with two parts of the developer.
-Take a small hair strand behind your ear and coat it with the bleach mixture.
+Mix one part of the lightening powder with two parts of the developer or as directed by the manufacturer.
+Make sure it is completely mixed.
+Take a small section of your hair strands behind your ear and coat it with the bleach mixture without touching the scalp.
 Wrap it with the foil and wait for 20 minutes.
-If the bleach does not irritate your skin or scalp and cause hair fall, you can apply it safely on your entire hair.
+If the bleach irritates, burns, or itches your skin or scalp even in the slightest way and/or causes hair fall or hair breakage, you should stop immediately.

 If your patch test is not successful, consult a professional about the products you should use to bleach your hair.
 With these points in mind, let’s show you how to bleach your hair at home easily.